mapattacker/ai-engineer/docs/tf-serving.md

 # Tensorflow Serving

 Tensorflow Serving, developed by Google, allows fast inference using gRPC (and also REST).
-It eliminates the need for web server, and talks directly to the model.
+It eliminates the need for a Flask web server, and talks directly to the model.
 Some of the other advantages, stated from the official [github](https://github.com/tensorflow/serving) site includes:

  * Can serve multiple models, or multiple versions of the same model simultaneously
  * Exposes both gRPC as well as HTTP inference endpoints